BOP Mayors Give Thanks to Local Volunteers

 Minister Poto Williams, Minister for the Community & Voluntary Sector, thanks volunteers as we open National Volunteer Week 21-27 June 2020.

 Lisa Ford, General Manager of Volunteering Bay of Plenty, was interviewed by Jolene and Mark on The Breeze on Monday morning, 11th May 2020.

 If you missed it, click below for audio.

 Great turnout for our Volfest Exhibitor Workshop on Wednesday 22nd January where confirmed stallholders were given some hints and tips on how to market their organisation, recruit volunteers and generally make the most from their participation in the event.
 There was fantastic energy and enthusiasm in the room and we’ve received positive feedback from those who attended.
 We can’t wait to see the results from what they learned.

 “Thank you so much for the workshop this morning, very helpful and thought provoking!
 Lots to think about!” – Courtney Dick, Enterprise Angels.

-VolFest will be held on Saturday 4th April to showcase organisations and volunteer opportunities to the wider community.
+VolFest will be held to showcase organisations and volunteer opportunities to the wider community.
 Visit www.volfest.org for more info.

 Volunteering Bay of Plenty, hosting Volfest 2020, the newest volunteering festival coming to the Bay of Plenty, has secured a major partnership.
 Read more here about how the Wright Family Foundation sees the partnership as a natural fit, along with Otanewainuku Kiwi Trust, one of the many registered stallholders.